 Bankruptcy for business is called liquidation, a process that stops the company from trading and looks to sell any available assets to repay outstanding debts.
 A company can enter liquidation even if it is solvent and able to pay its debts.

 Applying for bankruptcy is not an easy route out of debt, and debtors will be subject to many rules and restrictions once an application has been accepted.
 For one thing, having your money and assets taken out of your control and handled by an appointed Receiver can be a difficult process.
 How much further credit you can apply for, what assets you can keep and even certain aspects of your career can be limited.

 How does the bankruptcy register work?

 Bankruptcy is a public process and all debtors who go bankrupt have their details recorded on the freely available Individual Insolvency Register.
-Your information will normally remain on this register until 3 months after your bankruptcy has been discharged.
+Your information will normally remain on the register until 3 months after you have been discharged.

 Will I lose my home?

 If you own your home, bankruptcy may affect your status and the Official Receiver appointed to your case might even decide that it is best to sell up and put the money towards your debts.